bsnes-emu/bsnes/docs/notes.md

 higan currently
 sets the PSG volume to [125% of the FM volume][vol], based on [a Sega Genesis model 1 VA6][va6] that byuu owns.
-If you feel sound-effects in higan's Mega Drive core are too loud or too quiet, you may be comparing it to a Mega Drive calibrated to a different scale
+If you feel sound-effects in higan's Mega Drive emulation are too loud or too quiet compared to the music, you may be comparing it to a Mega Drive calibrated to a different scale
 (or to an emulator tweaked to match such a Mega Drive).